 - i.
 Race Secretary coordinates racing and is responsible for the overall organisation of the event, consulting with the Senior Umpire about safety matters and logistical changes which affect race timings.
-For this event the Race Secretary will be Sophia Ungermann, who can be contacted at secretary@ourcs.co.uk. - ii.
+For this event the Race Secretary will be Jack Davies, who can be contacted at secretary@ourcs.co.uk. - ii.
 Event Committee help the Race Secretary with coordination of racing and event safety. - iii.
 Race Desk normally located at Longbridges Boat House, oversees the marshals and assists the SU.
 An Event Committee member, usually the Race Secretary, will be present at Race Desk at all times and can be contacted by mobile phone (07341-500865) or by two-way radio. - iv.
-Incident Coordinator (IC) typically the Rowing Sabbatical Officer (07917-643030).
-The IC coordinates post-incident operations.
+Incident Coordinator (IC) typically the Rowing Sabbatical Officer (07544-263993).
+The IC coordinates post-incident operations, according to the IC Manual.
 If appropriate, e.g. in a medical emergency, either the IC or Senior Umpire may declare a serious incident, having consulted with the other if communication restraints allow (see Appendix E, Emergency Action Plan).
-The IC must have due regard for the demands of data protection and confidentiality; responsibilities to include working in close cooperation with the following people: - Injured person (if applicable); their welfare liaising with the regatta medical staff, Senior Umpires, marshals and other relevant parties (e.g. EMS, family or friends of injured party, taxi) and to gather information that must be included in the incident record and possible post-incident reports. - Other involved persons such as witnesses and medical staff to gather additional information that must be included in the incident record and possible post-incident reports. - Where applicable, to ensure the incident is duly reported to appropriate bodies/persons such as Sports Safety Officer (call ASAP for severe incidents/injuries including immersion of a non-rower), College if a student, and British Rowing. - v.
+The IC must have due regard for the demands of data protection and confidentiality; responsibilities to include working in close cooperation with the following people: - Injured person (if applicable); their welfare liaising with the regatta medical staff, Senior Umpires, marshals and other relevant parties (e.g. EMS, family or friends of injured party, taxi) and to gather information that must be included in the incident record and possible post-incident reports. - Other involved persons such as witnesses and medical staff to gather additional information that must be included in the incident record and possible post-incident reports. - Where applicable, to ensure the incident is duly reported to appropriate bodies/persons such as Sports Safety Officer (call ASAP for severe incidents/injuries including immersion of a non-rower), College if a student, and British Rowing. - Where it is necessary for different groups to be given information which the IC has collected on behalf of OURCs, they shall pass information to those required parties. - v.
 Senior Umpire (SU) situated near the start line for Rowing On and in the bunglines area for Summer Eights.
 Ensures the safe and timely start of races, oversees safety on the water during racing hours, and collaborates with the Race Secretary and Event Committee on the safe running of the event.
-If appropriate, e.g. in a medical emergency, either the SU or Incident Coordinator may
+If appropriate, e.g. in a medical emergency, either the SU or Incident Coordinator may declare a serious incident, having consulted with the other if communication restraints allow (see Appendix E, Emergency Action Plan).

-- declare a serious incident, having consulted with the other if communication restraints allow (see Appendix E, Emergency Action Plan). - vi.
+- vi.
 Incident Manager either the on-duty Senior Umpire or someone to whom they have delegated the role, such as an off-duty SU or a senior member of the Event Committee.
 The Incident Manager coordinates the resolution of any on-water incidents, or those which have temporarily obstructed water traffic.
 This may include rescuing non-injured crew members in broken or stuck boats, removing and repatriating boats stuck in the bank, and deciding when normal river traffic, including warm-up for the next race, may recommence in any area of the river. - vii.
 Marshals work with the Race Secretary and the SU to ensure the safe and smooth running of the event.
 Details of the role of the marshals are given below. - viii.
 [Rowing On] Timers act as impartial race observers for Rowing On at the start and finish lines and record the time each crew passes their position. - ix.
 [Summer Eights] Umpires act as impartial race observers for the bumping races.